Table of contents

 git fetch upstream?
 From where are we fetching?

-There are some opinions telling it's a matter of conventional naming.
+Some opinions are saying it's a matter of conventional naming.
 But they are pretty much the same.

-It's our forked repo.
-This is the remote repo that we have from forking the original open-source repo.
+It's our forked repo, the remote repo that we have from forking the original open-source repo.

 It refers to the original open-source repo.

-3. Why do we want to make sure to update our main and feature branches before we push our changes?
+3. Why do we want to ensure to update our main and feature branches before we push our changes?

 Because we want to avoid our